 As with wasted government spending, Oregonians were given the option to share their thoughts about how state spending benefits their daily lives (Q14a).

-- Commonly, Oregonians say that societal goods – like schools, roads, and police – are the ways in which they derive daily benefit from their state tax dollars.
+- Commonly, Oregonians say that societal goods – like schools, roads, and police – are the ways in which they derive daily benefits from their state tax dollars.

 “Fresh water and caring for the environment.
 Making sure poverty doesn’t turn to violence.”Female, age 65-74, Lincoln County, Other race or ethnicity